kubeshop/testkube/docs/docs/test-types/executor-zap.md

 .
 ```

-For further files that should be passed in as parameter to the executor, use the `--copy-files` feature when developing locally.
+For additional files that should be passed in as parameter to the executor, use the `--copy-files` feature when developing locally.
 These files will be uploaded to the path `/data/uploads` by default.

 ## **Creating a Git-based ZAP Test**